chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

 ```

 - [New Main decoder](https://github.com/vishesh32/RISC-V-Team1/commit/66650eb3dd9e239fbbbfe08e9f8c900d1ed16726)
-Within this module I decides to reduce the complexity by.
-This concept was later further developed by both Bruno and myself to split the load and store instructions to have specific controls and 3 bit wide regwrites or memwrites which could control their respective components to ensure that the correct instruction was performed.
+Within this module I decides to reduce the complexity by having large multi one line assignment.
+The core idea was instead of having numerous assignments for each opcode that would be long and tedious, I would just assign them all in one line, splitting the bit values/signal values up with an _ this would allow for swift changing of any values, accelerating the debugging process and it would made it easier to trace/follow.
+This would then be assigned to the values using the following assign command:  ``` assign {RegWrite, ResultSrc, MemWrite, Jump, Branch, ALUSrc, ImmSrc, ALUOp} = controls; ``` This concept was later further developed by both Bruno and myself to split the load and store instructions to have specific controls and 3 bit wide regwrites or memwrites which could control their respective components to ensure that the correct instruction was performed.
 The code snippet below demonstrates the multi assignment all in 1 line.
 ```
 case (op)
     // RegWrite_ResultSrc_MemWrite_Jump_Branch_ALUSrc_ImmSrc_ALUOp